-One of my favourite things about these muffins is that they’re made with fresh fruit.
-Aside from convincing myself this counts as a serving of fruit (it totally does!), using fresh lemons adds a bright, clean flavour to the recipe mass-produced muffin just can’t match.
+One of my favourite things about these muffins is that they're made with fresh lemons and blueberries.
+Aside from convincing myself this counts as a serving of fruit (it totally does!), using fresh lemons adds a bright, clean flavour to the recipe mass-produced muffin just can't match.

-Blueberries, on the other hand, can be used fresh or frozen.
-If you fancy frozen berries, keep them frozen and toss them with a teaspoon of low FODMAP flour right before you pop them in the batter.
+On the other hand, you can use fresh or frozen blueberries.
+If you fancy frozen blueberries, keep them frozen and toss them with a teaspoon of low FODMAP flour right before you pop them in the batter.
 This will keep your muffins from turning blue.
 Unless smurf muffins are your thing, in which case, carry on!

-Think these low FODMAP lemon and blueberry muffins sound great, but you don’t have time to try them now?
-Don’t worry, you can PIN THIS POST for later!
+Do you think these low FODMAP muffins sound great, but you don't have time to try them now?
+Don't worry, you can PIN THIS POST for later!

 Keep It FODMAP Friendly